Avenue 5

-Avenue 5 is a science fiction comedy television series created by Armando Iannucci that premiered on HBO in the United States on January 19, 2020.
-It stars Hugh Laurie and Josh Gad in lead roles as captain and owner of a fictional interplanetary cruise ship Avenue 5.
-The series was produced by HBO in the United States and Sky UK in the United Kingdom.
-In February 2020, just days before the COVID-19 pandemic led to worldwide lockdowns, the series was renewed for a second season; filming moved forward in late 2021, with a release date of October 10, 2022.
-In February 2023, the series was canceled after two seasons.
+Avenue 5 is a science fiction comedy television series created by Armando Iannucci consisting of two seasons.
+It starred Hugh Laurie and Josh Gad in lead roles as captain and owner of a fictional interplanetary cruise ship Avenue 5.
+HBO produced the series in the United States and Sky UK in the United Kingdom.
+The first season premiered on HBO in the United States on January 19, 2020.
+The second season was released on October 10, 2022.
+In February 2023, the series was cancelled.

 Premise

-Avenue 5 has been described as "set in the future, mostly in space."
-On board the interplanetary cruise ship, the Avenue 5, a momentary loss of artificial gravity and accidental death of its chief engineer sends the titular vessel 0.21 degrees off course.
-It's estimated it will take the ship three years to return to Earth, and with only enough supplies to sustain her many passengers for the intended eight-week long cruise, the crew of the Avenue 5 must struggle to maintain order and return the craft safely.
+On board the interplanetary cruise ship, the Avenue 5, a momentary loss of artificial gravity and accidental death of its chief engineer sends the vessel 0.21 degrees off course.
+It is estimated it will take the ship three years to return to Earth, and with only enough supplies to sustain her many passengers for the intended eight-week long cruise, the crew of the Avenue 5 must struggle to maintain order and return the craft safely.

+Armando Iannucci described the train of thought behind Avenue 5 during an interview in Vanity Fair: